 I laughed when they told me I was married with children and a doctor.
 I could not have doctored a mouse and certainly had no children.
 I was thirteen!
 Fifty-six years of rich and fulfilled adult life had vanished from my mind as if it had never occurred.

-After recovery and several years of research on statin drug side effects I considered myself to be lucky to have had only TGA, for when it is over, you are back to normal.
+After my recovery and after several years of research on statin drug side effects, I considered myself to be lucky to have had only TGA, for when it is over, you are back to normal.
 Not so for most of the other statin victims in my bulging repository with their persistent neuromuscular problems, short term memory loss and ALS and Parkinsonism-like reactions.

 But now, having read thousands of reports from statin-damaged people, I wonder what the true effect of a statin really has been on my body?
-For suddenly, in two and one-half years, I have grown old, with weakness and easy fatigability, my coordination is terrible and my reactions are slow.
+For suddenly, in two and one-half years, I have grown old.

 By 2003 I had noted the gradual onset of unusual tiredness, easy fatigability and weakness.
 Cutting and splitting my own wood now required surprising effort.
 Then it seemed my low back and legs ached uncomfortably after only minimal exercise as if they had been strained excessively.
 I experienced no discomfort during sleep or recumbency, only after activity.
 My flowerbeds went untended.